civicindustries/civicinsight.com/jobs/ruby-on-rails-developer.md

   * $70k-$90k per year, plus 2%-4% equity, commensurate with experience

-  * ping-pong, sunshine, and all the snacks you can eat
+  * Access to all the amenities of the beautiful [Storek Building](http://www.storekbuilding.com/#amenities) in SoMa, where we share office space with Code for America and a rotating cast of like-minded civic technologists.
+Think ping-pong, sunshine, and all the snacks you can eat!

 Sound like a good fit?